Presented in partnership with COQUAL

 Unscripted: Who Gets to Belong?

-COQUAL’s, formerly the Center for Talent Innovation, ground-breaking research on The Power of Belonging and What Majority Men Really Think about Diversity and Inclusion comes at a time when COVID, economic fallout, and social uprising have magnified inequalities in American society.
+On Friday, December 11, 2020, we discussed COQUAL’s ground-breaking research on The Power of Belonging and What Majority Men Really Think about Diversity and Inclusion, findings that come at a time when COVID, economic fallout, and social uprising have magnified inequalities in American society.

 This research calls upon leaders to support and empower their employees by creating workplace cultures where employees are seen, connected, supported, and proud.
 It also provides crucial, and surprising, insights for engaging majority men on the road to inclusion.